Tina Stowell

 The Rt Hon Baroness Stowell of Beeston MBE

-Baroness Stowell chairs the Communications and Digital Select Committee in the House of Lords.
+Baroness Stowell is a Conservative Peer in the House of Lords.
 She is also a Social Mobility Commissioner.

-Tina Stowell was made a Conservative peer by David Cameron in January 2011 and joined the Government later the same year.
-Whilst a junior minister she was involved in several pieces of legislation and, most notably, led the landmark Marriage (Same Sex Couples) Act through the House of Lords in 2013.
-Not only did the Equal Marriage legislation succeed in the second chamber against expectations, the margin of peers voting in favour was higher than that of MPs in the Commons.
-She received awards from the Spectator, Stonewall and PinkNews later that year.
+Tina Stowell was appointed to the House of Lords by David Cameron in January 2011 and joined the Coalition Government later the same year.
+Whilst a junior minister she was involved in several pieces of legislation and, most notably, successfully led the Marriage (Same Sex Couples) Act through the House of Lords against all expectations at the time.

 David Cameron promoted her to the Cabinet as Leader of the House of Lords and the Lord Privy Seal in July 2014 and re-apppointed her to the same post when the Conservatives returned to power after the 2015 General Election.
 She was not retained by Mrs May and left the Government for the backbenches in July 2016.